msruan/msruan/README.md

 ## I'm a IT Technician and System Development Student

 - 👨‍💻 I’m studying at IFPI
-- 📚 I’m currently learning the basic about Frontend,😅
+- 📚 I’m currently learning the basics of Frontend😅
 - ⚡ Fun fact: I love sweet popcorn 🎱.

 ---